MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/end-user-subscribe.md

 **General**

+- Internal guests are users who have an account in your Entra directory but only guest-level access in your organization.
+External B2B guests are users with an external Entra account, social identity, or other external identity provider sign-in.
+Internal guest users can't create email subscriptions in Power BI.
-- If you can't use the subscription feature, contact your system administrator or IT help desk.
-Your organization may disable this feature or the maximum subscriber limit was reached.
+- If you can't use the subscription feature, contact your Fabric administrator or IT help desk.
+Your organization may disable this feature or the maximum subscriber limit may be.
 - Power BI automatically pauses refresh on semantic models associated with dashboards and reports that aren't visited in more than two months.
 However, if you add a subscription to a dashboard or report, it doesn't pause even if it goes unvisited.
 - On Daylight savings day, you receive your subscription emails and the day after you receive two emails per subscription.